JVital2013/vitality-goes/docs/config.md

 ## abi.ini, meso.ini, and l2.ini

 abi.ini, meso.ini, and l2.ini all work the same.
 These files specify which images you want to display in the "Full Disk", "Mesoscale Images", and "Level 2 Graphics" sections of Vitality GOES, respectively.
-If a file contains no configured images, its section will be hidden in Vitality GOES. *If you're receiving GOES-16, you can probably use this file as-is*
+If a file contains no configured images, its section will be hidden in Vitality GOES. *This file will probably not need to be configured by you, unless you're customizing what gets displayed*

 To understand how these config files work, let's look at an example section: